yeseniaSG21/Full-Stack-React-REST-API-App/README.md

 ```bash
   npm start
 ```
-* Open http://localhost:3000 to browse the app
+* Open http://localhost:3000 in your web browse to view app